Hiking in Japan can be a lot like hiking elsewhere in the world; except that sometimes it's not.

 2. No, you're not underprepared.

 Heading out for my first summit following my first winter in Japan, I feared that perhaps I had decided to hit the mountains too early for the snow to have melted.
 Why?
 Because everyone at the trailhead was wearing huge boots, snow gaiters, jackets, and waterproof pants.
 Not only that, but they all had rope, harnesses, and ice axes too (and bear bells).
 I was naked in my trail runners, shorts, and shirt (good thing I like being naked).
 Not discouraged, I hiked up anyways, and guess what?
-Zero snow, zero obstacles, and zero reason to have all that extra gear.
+Zero snow, zero obstacles, and zero reasons to have all that extra gear.

 As time went on and the march into summer continued, I quickly learned that this was not simply a one-time phenomenon as we transitioned from winter into summer – even in the middle of August, Japanese hikers come to the mountains fully equipped (to hike through a typhoon in winter).
 So just remember, you're not underprepared, everyone else is far too overprepared.